THE CORA DANCE MISSION

 Through its professional company, youth companies and pay-what-you-can school, Cora Dance creates exceptional dance experiences while addressing the impediments that restrict individuals from accessing the art form.
 Cora fosters common ground amongst diverse people, allowing all involved—artists, students, audiences and community members—to connect more deeply with one another through the arts.

 Cora is dance for everyone, offering great art and rare opportunities for community intersection.
 Everything is pay-what-you-can.
 No one is ever turned away from a class or performance based on what they can afford.

 Founded in 1997, Shannon Hummel/Cora Dance began as the critically acclaimed dance company performing the work of choreographer Shannon Hummel.
 Repeatedly lauded by such publications as The New York Times and Village Voice for her "sophisticated, vivid and true" yet accessible work, Hummel - a career dance educator as well as choreographer - took a bold step in 2009, veering from the traditional company model to open a studio in Red Hook, Brooklyn.

 Red Hook, Brooklyn is a peninsular neighborhood, cut off from the subway by water on three sides and a highway to the north, making access to quality arts programs beyond the area challenging for all the community's residents.
-Red Hook is home to NYC's second largest NYCHA low-income public housing development, where over 8,000 people reside: more than 70% of the Red Hook community.
+Red Hook is home to NYC's second largest NYCHA low-income public housing development, where nearly 7,000 residents" live in the NYCHA housing, which is 60% of the community.
 While the areas of Red Hook along the waterfront have gentrified, boasting new amenities, resources and affluence, conditions have not significantly improved for the majority of residents in the neighborhood's massive public housing developments.

 Hence, there are "two Red Hooks" - largely divided by race and class.
 Because Cora's programs are open to ALL people, regardless of ability to pay, the organization has proven to be a rare institution where all members of the community feel welcomed and engaged.
 This important sense of connection is carried well beyond the walls of the studio, creating more understanding between neighbors via equal access to outstanding art.